There’s no need to spend money before looking for quality free furniture. Here are 5 ways to find free furniture to upcycle.

 - They’re worthless.

-- They’re worth something but the owner can’t be bothered to sell it.
+- They are worth something but the owner can’t be bothered to sell them.

 - They’re worth something and the owner doesn’t know.